nuscien/trivial/Core/README.md

 ## [Network](https://github.com/nuscien/trivial/wiki/net)

-Contains the helper functions and extension functions for network, such as HTTP client.
+Contains the helper functions and extension functions for network, such as HTTP web client and its content.

 ```csharp
 using Trivial.Net;
 ```

+And you can also use `JsonHttpClient` to serialize the JSON format response with retry policy supports.
+And `HttpUri` for HTTP URI fields accessing.

 ## [Security](https://github.com/nuscien/trivial/wiki/security)